chiriac-os/Simon-Game/README.md

 Instructions for playing:

-1. Press any key on the keyboard.
+1. Press the Start button to play.
-2. Click with the mouse on the sequence without making a mistake.
+2. Click with the mouse on the highlighted colour.
+3. If it is correct, you get another colour.
+Remember the sequence and reproduce it again in each level.
-3. If you make a mistake, go back to step 1 to restart the game.
+4. If you make a mistake, go back to step 1 to restart the game.

-// IMPORTANT //
-This game is designed to be used with a keyboard.
-It will probably not work on mobile devices.